jlegatheaux/cnss/README.md

 CNSS is written in Java and has been developed for teaching purposes.

 CNSS was inspired by a simulator, developed around 2001, by Adam Greenhalgh from the University College of London.
-This simulator was mainly intended for testing routing algorithms based on the distance vector principle, and is limited to networks with zero transit time links.
+This simulator was mainly intended for testing routing algorithms based on the distance vector principle, and was limited to networks with zero transit time links.

 CNSS is capable of simulating any routing algorithm, as well as simple applications running on heterogeneous nodes.
 To that end, CNSS leverages a more realistic notion of link, characterised by transmission and propagation delays as well as error rate.
 Morevoer, in CNSS a network can be comprised of different types of nodes, capable of executing user provided control and application algorithms, in a more generic fashion.

 To allow a link to simulate a logical link made of a set of links and packet switches, it is also possible to introduce jitter in a link if one so desires.

 ## CNSS in short